cabean85/Programming_for_Data_Science_with_Python_Nanodegree/README.md

 * washington.csv
 * new_york_city.csv
 * chicago.csv
+*** Software Required:
+* Python 3, NumPy, and pandas installed using Anaconda
+* A text editor, like Sublime or Atom.
+* Linux or Cygwin on Windows

 ### Credits
 Thanks to the Udacity platform for providing the Programming for Data Science with Python Nanodegree program.